Bernie Sanders cancels campaign events after medical procedure for blocked artery

 Wednesday morning, the Sanders campaign canceled $1.3 million in television ad buys in Iowa, according to ad-tracking firm Advertising Analytics LLC.
 The campaign, following a massive fundraising quarter, had revealed the big buy just a day earlier.
 The first ad had been scheduled to begin running Thursday morning.

-A Sanders campaign spokesperson told NBC News the ads will not air as planned, calling the development a “postponement.”
+A Sanders campaign spokesperson told NBC News the ads will not air as planned, calling the development a “just a postponement.”

 The news regarding Sanders' health comes just weeks after he had canceled three campaign events in South Carolina so he could rest his hoarse voice.